maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

   -> new frame reaches panel
 ```

 PSR has entry, steady and exit states.
-It saves power, but it also adds state changes around the display path.
+Entry and exit add transitions to the display path.
 On this Framework Laptop, the internal `eDP-1` panel advertised PSR support and PSR was enabled.

 The incident needs careful wording: